 Professional Research Staff

 Professional Research Staff are not Faculty, Classified, or University Staff; they are principally engaged in research and have limited-term appointments.
 This includes research associates, research scientists, senior scientists, and principal scientists.
 See the Provost’s Professional Research Staff site and the Vice President for Research’s site for more information.

 Medical Center employees

-Examples of Medical Center employees include housestaff, nurses, radiology technicians, patient care assistants, administrators, and others.
+Examples of Medical Center employees include housestaff, nurses, radiology technicians, patient care assistants, and administrators.
 Physicians are not Medical Center employees; they are generally joint appointments between the Health Sciences Foundation and the University’s School of Medicine.
 The determination of each employee’s employment category and status is made by Human Resources at the Medical Center, although University Human Resources administers the Medical Center employees’ benefits.
 Please refer to Medical Center Human Resources Policy 201 for further information.

-University Temps provides cost-effective and qualified temporary personnel in a variety of occupations to U.Va. schools and departments.
-The majority of temporary assignments require office support skills such as word processing, reception, filing and/or bookkeeping, but UVa also offers housekeeping and skilled trades assignments, generally for evening, night or weekend shifts.
-Temp/Wage employment is considered "at-will" employment.
-This means a temp/wage position is temporary in nature and can end at any time.
-Temp/Wage employees can work a maximum of 1500 hours per fiscal year, which begins each July 1 and ends June 30 of the following year, with the exception of health care professionals.
+University Temps provides cost-effective and qualified temporary personnel in a variety of occupations to UVA schools and departments.
+The majority of temporary assignments require office support skills such as word processing, reception, filing and/or bookkeeping, but UVA also offers housekeeping and skilled trades assignments, generally for evening, night, or weekend shifts.
+Temp/Wage employment is considered at-will employment.
+This means a Temp/Wage position is temporary in nature and can end at any time.
+Temp/Wage employees can work a maximum of 1,500 hours per fiscal year, which begins each July 1 and ends June 30 of the following year, with the exception of health care professionals.